-Pick one of these skills and write for 5 minutes about how this skill helps you think like a computer scientist.
+Pick one of these skills and share with a small group for a few minutes about how this skill helps you think like a computer

 INTRODUCTION

 Today we are going to start with a new vocabulary word!

 Have you ever heard the word decompose?
 Or even decomposition?
 In science you may have learned about decomposers, those organisms that break things down.
 Well, today we are going to learn about how we can decompose in both computer science and in our writing and literacy!